apioo/fusio/README.md

 at `api.acme.com`.
 Beside this use case you can also use Fusio to build a new API from scratch or use it internally i.e. for micro services.

-To build the API Fusio can connect to many different databases, message queue systems or internal web services.
+To build the API Fusio can connect to different databases, message queue systems or internal web services.
 There are also many ways to integrate your [business logic](http://fusio.readthedocs.io/en/latest/development/business_logic.html) into the API of Fusio.

 # Features

-Fusio covers all important aspects of the API lifecycle so you can concentrate on building the actual business logic of your API.
+Fusio covers all important aspects of the API lifecycle, so you can concentrate on building the actual business logic of your API.

 * __Versioning__